Lemoncode/react-hooks-by-example/14-use-ref-dom/Readme.md

 # 14 React.useRef DOM

-In the previous example we introduced the hook _userRef_, in this example we are going to use it to access a node of the dom.
+In the previous example we introduced the hook _userRef_, in this example we are going to use it to access a node of the DOM.

 # Steps